cs1302uga/cs1302-tutorials/exceptions.md

       Scanner input = new Scanner(notesFile);
                       ^
    ```
-   This error indicates that the `Scanner` constructor throws a `FileNotFoundException`.
-This is a **checked exception**.
-The programmer
+   This error indicates that the `Scanner` constructor throws a `FileNotFoundException`.  `FileNotFoundException` is a
+   **checked exception**.
+When a method or constructor call throws a checked exception, the programmer must either:
-   must either surround this line of code with a try-catch or add a throws clause to the main method to propogate this exception if it
+      * surround the relevant call with a try-catch or
+      * add a throws clause to the enclosing method (i.e., the method containing the call) to propogate this exception if it occurs.
-   occurs.
-However, we never want to add a throws clause to the main method.
+   In `Checked.java`, the enclosing method is `main`.
+We never want to add a `throws` clause to the `main` method as there is no code in
+   our program above the `main` method to handle the exception.
+To fix `Checked.java`, we will use the first approach.

-1. Modify `Checked.java` to include an appropriate try-catch:
+1. Now, let's modify `Checked.java` to include an appropriate try-catch:

    ```java
    import java.util.Scanner;